penevl/skinwalker/README.md

     errorFileLocation: './errorFileLogs/',
 })

-logger.info('Yo mama\'s so stupid, she stared at a cup of orange juice for 12 hours because it said "concentrate."')
+logger.info('Yo mama\'s so fat, when she skips a meal, the stock market drops.')
 ```

 # Changing names of logfiles